deltoss/AYD-Discord-Bot/README.md

 # Discord bot

+A bot that:

-A bot that lets you create & join groups.
-It uses `NeDB` as the data store, which is basically a `NoSQL` equivalent of `SQLite`.
+- Lets you create & join groups.
+  - It uses `NeDB` as the data store, which is basically a `NoSQL` equivalent of `SQLite`.
+- Talks back to YogaDelt cultists to convert them to pure innocent AYD citizens.

 > Note 📜
 >